seyacat/MapDB/README.md

 Record: Is a proxy object created with Table.insert() method.
 * attach: reserved trapped function for attach relation on hasOne and hasMany properties.
 * detach: reserved trapped function for detach relation on hasOne and hasMany property.
 * ${fieldname}_data: A related field with hasMany or hasOne shows the id, [...] when you have many or null.
 To retrieve the data of a related field it is necessary to prepend "_data", this to avoid infinite loops.
+* [???] hasMany field with unknow content, seen on console.log()
+* [...] hasMany field with childs

 ## Field Properties